MilesMoran/Eigenfaces/README.md

 # Eigenfaces
-a more friendly, intuitive introduction to pattern recognition
+an intuitive introduction to pattern recognition

 #### Table of Contents
 1. [Understanding Data](#understanding-data)